programster/KVM-Command-Generator/README.md

 ## Features
 * Easy Guest Installation
-	* To set up a fresh guest from scratch, you just choose the option to deploy a guest, answer a bunch of multiple choice questions, and then let the tool do its job, automatically installing and configuring the guest for you.
+	* To set up a guest from scratch, simply choose the option to deploy a guest from the menu, and then select the appropriate options for configuring your guest from a series of multiple choice questions.
+The tool will then installing and configuring the guest for you.
+* Instant snapshots  - This tool uses external snapshots so that snapshots are instant.
+* Efficient Disk Utilization with thinly provisioned guest clones.
+* Instant cloning through thin provisioning.
 * Easy Customization
 	* Add your own distros to install as guests by editing the `distros.json` file.
 	* Change where all the virtual machines are kept by editing the `Settings.php` file.

 ## Default Accounts
-Below are the default login details for guests installed using the default kickstart scripts.
+When you create a guest from scratch they will come with the following default login credentials:

 * **Debian**
     * Username: root